renacin/BramptonTransitAnalysis/0_Research/README.md

 </p>

 	+ How do we determine arrival times between observations.
+I'm going to start out small and reuse the original bus location interpretation methodology.
+	+ Hopefully, by using a more accurate metric of bus speed, we can determine more accurate arrival times for each bus.